Tinberg/Semester-Project-2/README.md

-- index js and make sort by ending soon and new arriavles in explore
+- index js and make sort by ending soon and new arriavles in explore and Wave check
 - about.html page with info that the money is coming back if u dont win and so on(general info)